Prajeeth17/Control-of-Relay-Using-IoT-controller/README.md

-# Control of Relay Using IoT controller
+# Exp No:2 Control of Relay Using IoT controller

 ## Name: Prajeeth K T
 ## Reg.No: 212222110034